D3bo/D3bo.github.io/_posts/2022-08-02-first-post.md

 ---
-layout: post
 title: "This is my first post"
 date: 2022-08-03
-comments: true
-published: true
-categories: ["post"]
+categories:
+  - Blog
-tags: ["General"]
+tags:
-author: Giovanni De Bona
+  - General
+  - aboutme

 ---

 Hi, I'm Giovanni De Bona and and this is my first post on my first blog.